 And if you haven't seen it, visit the first page of this smoked turkey tips series, where you'll find loads of information about:

 Ideal smoker temperature for turkeys, smoking time required, the internal temperature of a safely done turkey, resting a turkey fresh out of the smoker, freezing leftover smoked turkey and heating it back up.
 Those are the topics you'll read about as you continue down the page.

 When smoking at a lower temperature you're looking at more time in the smoker, but that means the turkey could potentially have a richer smoke flavor.

 I prefer to smoke whole turkeys at the 250 to 275 degree range.
 The skin gets good color, the turkey gets a good dose of smoke flavor and doesn't take forever to finish cooking.

-If you've never smoked a turkey in your smoker before, making plans around the turkey being done at a certain time is a recipe for disaster.
+If you've never cooked a turkey in your smoker before, making plans around the turkey being done at a certain time is a recipe for disaster.

 There are a few things that can throw off the estimated smoking time.
 Examples include:

 It's smart to test-smoke a turkey or two in the weeks before Thanksgiving, when there are no time constraints.
 After a couple of practice runs, you'll have a much better idea of how long it takes to smoke a turkey in your smoker when the big day comes.

 However, these times are just an estimate.
 The true test of turkey doneness is the trusty smoker thermometer.